ikenna/scalafutures/docs/2_Creating_Futures.md

-# Creating Futures
+#Introduction to Scala Futures and Promises
+(Part 1)

-* You can create a Future in 3 ways :
+# How can I create a Future ?

+In 3 ways :

 1. Using the scala.concurrent.future{} function